Work in Right-of-Way

 4. All utilities located within the right-of-way shall be placed underground and/or buried below grade.
 Any facilities placed within the right-of-way shall be relocated by the utility in the future if/when Whitestown, in its sole discretion, determines that the facilities should be relocated to accommodate Whitestown improvements in the right-of-way, including but not limited to widening, redesign, or other road improvements.
 The utility shall relocate its facilities as directed by Whitestown within 120 days of Whitestown’s request, at no cost to Whitestown.

 5. The Applicant shall assume all responsibilities for any injuries or damages to persons or property resulting directly or indirectly from the work under this permit or use of the right-of-way, and shall indemnity, defend, and hold Whitestown harmless for any such damages, injuries, or claims.
 Applicant also accepts the right-of-way or real estate AS-IS, WHERE-IS, and Whitestown makes no representations or warranties with respect to the right-of-way or real estate, including but not limited to warranties of habitability, fitness, location, or title.
-Applicant is responsible for verifying location of the right-of-way.
+The applicant is responsible for verifying the location of the right-of-way.

 6. The Applicant shall notify Whitestown prior to commencement and again upon completion of the work under this permit so that appropriate inspections can be completed to ensure specification compliance.